homeboy445/ScriptOrchestrator/README.md

-## ScriptOrchestrator: A Powerful Script Manager for Web Browsers [This is WIP]
+## ScriptOrchestrator: A Powerful Script Manager for Web Browsers

 **ScriptOrchestrator** is a JavaScript library designed to simplify and streamline script management within web browsers.
 It acts as a one-stop solution for loading and executing both inline and external scripts, offering a structured and efficient approach.